 Shanghai Old Town is the ancient core of the city, with many historical and classical buildings.
 The perfect place for bargains and background history.
-If you don’t want to miss the real essence of old China, inclusive stunning temples, bazaar and street food vendors, Shanghai old town must be on your bucket list!
+If you don’t want to miss the real essence of old China, including stunning temples, bazaar and street food vendors, Shanghai old town must be on your bucket list!

 3- Watch performances at Shanghai Circus World

 Located in Jing’an district Shanghai Circus World is a large, permanent indoor circus where you can experience the best acrobatics shows.
-The acts range from traditional bowl balancing and trampoline shows to newer styles of artistic trapeze.
+The acts range from traditional bowl balancing and trampoline shows to newer styles of the artistic trapeze.

 The performance typically culminates with a death-defying motorcycle stunt in which four bikers zoom around a spherical steel cage at terrifying speeds.